 The rest of this paper is structured as follows.
 In the next section we introduce our programming model and explain how it can be implemented as a Scala library.
 In section 3 we introduce a larger example that is revisited in later sections.
 Our unified programming model is explained in section 4.
 Section 5 introduces channels as a generalization of actors.
-Experimental results are presented in section 6.
-Section 7 concludes.
+By means of a case study (section 6) we show how our unified programming model can be applied to programming advanced web applications.
+Experimental results are presented in section 7.
+Section 8 concludes.

-2 Programming with actors
+2 Programming with Actors

 An actor is a process that communicates with other actors by exchanging messages.
 There are two principal communication abstractions, namely send and receive.
-The expression a!msg sends message msg to actor a.
+The expression a !msg sends message msg to actor a.
 Send is an asynchronous operation, i.e. it always returns immediately.
 Messages are buffered in an actor's mailbox.
 The receive operation has the following form: